Skip to main content

 Prawns in Coconut Curry

-Large prawns cooked in spiced coconut milk curry.
-Local spices and vegetables.
-Influenced by Asian and Pacific flavors.
+Large prawns cooked in a spiced coconut milk curry with local spices and vegetables, drawing on both Asian and Pacific cooking.

 Allergens: